 Undergraduate students who enroll in more than 21 credits per term are considered to be in academic overload.
 PSU audit credits and transfer credit taken at other institutions while concurrently enrolled at PSU are counted in determining overload status.
 Transfer credits that result in an overload for a given term will not be accepted in transfer unless prior approval has been granted.

 Academic overload must be approved on a term-by-term basis as follows:

 - 22-25 credits: Students must obtain prior approval from their academic program adviser using the Overload Approval Form, to be submitted to the Office of the Registrar in advance of the overload term.

 - 26 or more credits: Students must obtain prior permission from the Academic Requirements Committee (ARC) by submitting an ARC petition in advance of the overload term.
 Students must provide justification for the overload and obtain written support from their academic program adviser.
-Petitions must be submitted using the Academic Requirements Committee prior to the first day of the overload term.

 Graduate Academic Credit Overload